ashutosh-aanand/typecode/dev-docs/PRD.md

 ---

-⚡ **xtype** is positioned as: *"A specialized typing practice platform for programmers to master real Java code through Data Structures and Algorithms snippets."*
+⚡ **typecode** is positioned as: *"A specialized typing practice platform for programmers to master real Java code through Data Structures and Algorithms snippets."*